joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-07-23-castle-spy.md

 An "even-cost" strategy allocates soldiers so that for each castle the cost in soldiers-per-point is the same.
 In this case, since there are a total of 55 points, and since the cost of your winning at each castle is the number of soldiers I allocate to it plus one, on average over all ten castles the cost is 110/55, or 2 soldiers per point.
 I can arrange an even-cost situation by sending, to castle number c, 2c-1 soldiers, which uses up all of my soldiers.
 Your cost of victory will be the 28 points you need times the cost per point of 2 soldiers, for a total of 56 soldiers.

-It makes sense that the even-cost strategy is optimal, because if I make some castles more expensive than average, other castles have to become bargains, and surely you can then allocate your soldiers to more of the bargain castles than the expensive ones.
+It makes sense that the even-cost strategy is optimal, in the sense of forcing you to spend the greatest number of soldiers, because if I make some castles more expensive than average, other castles have to become bargains, and surely you can then allocate your soldiers to more of the bargain castles than the expensive ones.

 But fans of rigorous proofs will recognize that that's not one.
 Let's try to do better!